 Mala Grill is an oceanside restaurant with a delectable menu, including Asian seafood pasta and local delicacies.
-During the height of the season, you may need to call for reservations, but even on a Monday at the usual dinner hour, you are almost guaranteed to get a seat right away during the off season.
+During the height of the season, you may need to call for reservations, but even on a Monday at the usual dinner hour, you are almost guaranteed to get a seat right away during the off-season.
 Whether you enjoy burgers, oysters, or pasta, you can find it here.
 Mala has one of the best oceanfront decks on Maui.
 You can literally feel the ocean spray from waves crackling on the rocks.

 Surf Break Wall

 The Break Wall is a surfing area at the Lahaina boat harbor.
-The marina has a wall that breaks the surf to keep the boats and yachts safe from large swell.
+The marina has a wall that breaks the surf to keep the boats and yachts safe from large swells.
 For new surfers, this is the place to go (south of the wall).
 You can paddle from the beach or walk along the rocks of the wall, but the waves can be somewhat dangerous closer to the rocks.
 Public access is permitted, and it is easy to find as it’s across from the Banyan Tree.
 There are many Maui surf schools here that will help you learn in a single day!
 If you’re on the south side, the Cove is very similar to Break Wall as far as learning.
 We particularly love this Kihei surf school.

 Do you want to explore the underwater world but have always considered scuba diving beyond your capabilities?
-The Atlantis Submarine in Maui is the perfect way to dive more than a 100 feet down and see mysterious marine life.
+The Atlantis Submarine in Maui is the perfect way to dive more than 100 feet down and see mysterious marine life.
 The submarine is capable of carrying forty-eight passengers.
-The trip will take you throughout the reef, including the a sunken boat used as an artificial reef.
+The trip will take you throughout the reef, including a sunken boat used as an artificial reef.

 Honolua Snorkel Sail

 For a truly luxurious experience on the Pacific, Maui’s sailing catamaran offers an assortment of can’t-miss tour opportunities on Maui.
 Departing from Lahaina Harbor, all tours include a unique snorkeling experience aboard their luxury sailing catamaran.
-With smaller group tours, tons of onboard amenities and excellent customer service, Lahaina sailing trips are hard to beat when it comes to romantic and relaxing days on the ocean.
+With smaller group tours, tons of onboard amenities, and excellent customer service, Lahaina sailing trips are hard to beat when it comes to romantic and relaxing days on the ocean.
 Enjoy a guided snorkel of Honolua Bay as well as plentiful food options, and treat yourself to a day well spent in paradise.

 Shopping on Front Street

 Lahaina has shopping for everyone, whether you need a new surfboard, bathing suit, or art.
 The top three places you do not want to miss are Old Lahaina Center, Lahaina Cannery Mall, and Lahaina Gateway.
 All three sites feature local artisans and crafts, as well as those lovely “Hawaiian” trinkets you want to bring back for the family.
-And, of course, there’s always the shops along Front Street.
+And, of course, there are always the shops along Front Street.

 Whale Watching (When in Season)